opendocsg/slw-judgments-backfill/2013_SGHC_253/report.md

  (c) Making a counterclaim, cross-action or claim for set-off.

 24     A party may also submit to the jurisdiction of a foreign court by agreement.
-Once an agreement to submit to the jurisdiction of a foreign court has been established, it does not matter whether the party _in fact_ subsequently enters an appearance: _Burswood Nominees Ltd v Liao Eng Kiat_ [2004] 2 SLR(R) 436.
+Once an agreement to submit to the jurisdiction of a foreign court has been established, it does not matter whether the party _in fact_ subsequently enters an appearance: _Burswood Nominees Ltd v Liao Eng Kiat_ <span class="citation">[2004] 2 SLR(R) 436</span>.
 However, an agreement to submit to the jurisdiction of a foreign court must be express and will not be implied: see _Sun-Line (Management) Ltd v Canpotex Shipping Services Ltd_ [19851986] SLR(R) 695 (“ _Sun-Line_ ”) and _United Overseas Bank Ltd v Tjong Tjui Njuk_ [1987] SLR 275.
 Hence, in _Sun-Line_ , the High Court refused to imply such an agreement from an agreement that the contract in question was to be governed by the law of the foreign country.
 The following, without more, do not amount to submissions to the jurisdiction of a foreign court by agreement:

  (a) The fact that the contract in question is made in the foreign country or involves the conduct of business in that country, or the fact that the cause of action arose there;